There's no way around it — surrogacy is expensive. Here's a breakdown of the costs, and some ways to make your journey more affordable.

 Gestational carrier and egg donor: $60,000 to $80,000

 These costs include the compensation to gestational carriers and egg donors, any needed travel costs, and any contingency fees that might arise — like bedrest or a c-section.
 “Other things that go into this amount are legal expenses, which are charged separately from the agency fee,” said Ferrara of Worldwide Surrogacy, who estimates these costs around $8,000-$10,000 if all goes well.
-“That would include the contact with the surrogate, her lawyer to review it, the pre-birth order, and an egg donation agreement.”
+“That would include the contract with the surrogate, her lawyer to review it, the pre-birth order, and an egg donation agreement.”

 The location of your surrogate, donor and clinic will also impact your overall costs.
 “Your surrogate and egg donor will go to your clinic at least twice,” said Hanson.
 “Once for the medical screening, and then again, after the legal process is complete prior to transfer.”
 Surrogates will typically need to stay in the same city as your clinic at least overnight, and maybe up to two to three days.
 Egg donors are typically required to stay nearby for five to 10 days, depending on how quickly their bodies mature eggs for retrieval.
 If your surrogate and donor don’t live nearby your clinic, you will need to cover their travel costs and hotel stays.